 The Facilities and Campus Security Departments will be responsible for training, documentation of training and making the Exposure Control Plan available to employees, OSHA and National Institute of Occupational Safety and Health representatives.
 Contact the Director of Campus Security at 626 396-2456 for more information.

-See pages 27-44 for the Exposure Control Plan:
+See Appendix 1 for the Exposure Control Plan.